Controlling Moments with Kernel Stein Discrepancies: Introduction

-In this article, we investigate conditions under which the KSD controls the convergence of expectations of polynomially growing functions.
-Specifically, we prove that the KSD controls the IPM defined by a class of pseudo-Lipschitz functions, a polynomial generalization of Lipschitz functions.
-Our KSD bound builds on the finite Stein factor results of \citet{Erdogdu2018}.
-Our specific contributions are twofold.
-First, our analysis considers the diffusion kernel Stein discrepancy (DKSD) \citep{BarpBriolDuncanEtAl2019Minimum}, a generalization of the Langevin KSD \citep{ChwStrGre2016,LiuLeeJor2016,OatGirCho2017,GorMac2017}; this extension allows us to consider heavy-tailed targets.
-Second, we, for the first time, identify specific practical reproducing kernels that provide polynomial convergence control.
+This article aims to extend the reach of the KSD to functions of arbitrary polynomial growth.
+In particular, we investigate conditions under which the KSD controls the convergence of expectations of polynomially growing continuous functions (\emph{$\polyorder$-Wasserstein convergence}, defined formally in Section \ref{subsec:KSD-convergence-and}).
+Our specific contributions are threefold.
+First, our analysis considers the diffusion kernel Stein discrepancy \citep{BarpBriolDuncanEtAl2019Minimum}, a generalization of the Langevin KSD \citep{ChwStrGre2016,LiuLeeJor2016,OatGirCho2017,GorMac2017}.
+This extension allows us to consider a broader target class, including heavy-tailed distributions, for which the Langevin KSD has proved inadequate to control weak convergence~\citep{GorMac2017, Barp2024}.
+Second, we show that standard KSDs used for controlling weak convergence fail to control moment convergence.
+As our third contribution, we address this limitation by identifying, for the first time, specific practical reproducing kernels that provide polynomial convergence control.
+Consequently, we establish the first Stein discrepancies known to exactly control $\polyorder$-Wasserstein convergence for each $\polyorder>0$.